tzing/secrets.env/docs/api/index.rst

 API docs
 ========

-API documentation about secrets.env core library, for developers who are building applications that integrate with our API.
+API documentation about secrets.env core library, for developers who are building applications that integrate with its API.

 Modules